MEMESTONKS/MEMESTONKS.github.io/index.md

 DESTORY SOCIALISM AND FACISM!!!!! don't eat more chicken--that gives you bone disease
 ----EAT MORE BANANAS
-Drooling? don't order a burger-that gives you death
+Drooling? don't order a burger-that kills you
 ----ORDER SOME BREAD

 Don't go on a fruit diet---its bad for your nutrition